Stanley9990/MISP-Export/README.md

 ## TODO
 - Cronjob Setup Documentation
+- check if each IOC has to_ids (Is IDS flag true for the attribute (Or Parent Event))
 - Pass `X_common_names` into the script through `config.ini`
 - Improve Logging
     - Num of new IOCs